lukasbahr/kg-rag-fmea/README.md

 # Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysis

-This repository contains the code, datasets, and additional resources for the research paper titled "Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysis," which is currently published as a preprint on arXiv.
+This repository contains the code, datasets, and additional resources for the research paper titled "Knowledge Graph Enhanced Retrieval-Augmented Generation for Failure Mode and Effects Analysis".
 Here, we provide all the necessary information and resources to reproduce the results presented in our paper.
+DOI: [https://doi.org/10.1016/j.jii.2025.100807](https://doi.org/10.1016/j.jii.2025.100807).

 ## Abstract